 SAN DIEGO, CALIFORNIA -- The department they claim can make decisions are unreachable via phone.
 I could not speak to anyone who had the authority to waive a finance charge.
 I was told the only way to communicate my issue was by sending a written letter.
 So that is what I did, and did I receive a response?
 NO.

+I am very disappointed in the service I have received from PayPal.
+I did not receive any communication whatsoever regarding the request I sent on May 10, 2013.
+I had to call the Bill Me Later office to find out that my request was denied.
 It is very disturbing that I am not able to speak with a live person regarding this matter that has any authority to waive this interest charge; rather I am in the mercy of the people who receive my letter via “snail mail” and who obviously have no time to respond to my request.

 My husband and myself are 31 years old with many more years of purchasing items.
 Due to your lack of customer service and empathy, I can say with 100% confidence that we will never use our PayPal accounts again.
 It is a sham that a large organization such as PayPal (Bill Me Later) would allow to lose a customer over a $53.34 interest charge; but you did.
 With much satisfaction I closed my account today.
 And I can assure you, I will go out of my way to let the people I know, and don't know for that matter, about my experience; thank heavens for technology.